carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 }
 ```

-Also we will register the form in the container using the newly created form type:
+We register the form in the container using the newly created form type:
 ```yaml
     acme_product.form.type.product:
         class: Acme\Bundle\ProductBundle\Form\Type\ProductType